 Anyway, my cosmetics empire isn’t going to happen overnight; it took me two years to write Charlotte Aimes.
 So, in the meantime, I started by making a website.

 Lunch with Deo-Man

 At the European Trends Day here in Zurich in 2012, I accidentally sat next to the man responsible for new products at one of the big cosmetics companies.

-I of course immediately cornered him about deodorants—who makes decisions, and how you’d get a new deodorant on the market (think big, I say)—but he couldn’t (or wouldn’t) tell me much.
+I of course immediately cornered him about deodorants—who makes decisions, and how you’d get a new deodorant on the market (think big, I say)—but he was pretty tight-lipped.